-G-1 Scope of the Hurricane Model and Its Implementation
+G-1 Scope of the Hurricane Model and Its Implementation (Significant Revision)

-- A. The hurricane model shall project loss costs and probable maximum loss levels for damage to insured residential property from hurricane events. - B. A documented process shall be maintained to assure continual agreement and correct correspondence of databases, data files, and computer source code to presentation materials, scientific and technical literature, and modeling organization documents. - C. All software, data, and flowcharts (1) located within the hurricane model, (2) used to validate the hurricane model, (3) used to project modeled hurricane loss costs and hurricane probable maximum loss levels, and (4) used to create forms required by the Commission in the Hurricane Standards Report of Activities shall fall within the scope of the Computer/Information Hurricane Standards and shall be located in centralized, model-level file areas. - D. A subset of the forms shall be produced through an automated procedure or procedures as indicated in the form instructions. - E. Vintage of data, code, and scientific and technical literature used shall be justifiable.
+- A. The hurricane model shall project loss costs and probable maximum loss levels for damage to insured residential property from hurricane events. - B. A documented process shall be maintained to assure continual agreement and correct correspondence of databases, data files, and computer source code to presentation materials, scientific literature, technical literature, and modeling organization documents. - C. All software, data, and flowcharts (1) located within the hurricane model, (2) used to validate the hurricane model, (3) used to project modeled hurricane loss costs and hurricane probable maximum loss levels, and (4) used to create forms required by the Commission in the Hurricane Standards Report of Activities shall fall within the scope of the Computer/Information Hurricane Standards. - D. All meteorological forms, statistical Forms S-1, S-2, and S-6, and all actuarial forms with the exception of Form A-2 shall be produced through an automated procedure or procedures as indicated in the form instructions. - E. Vintage of data, code, scientific literature, and technical literature used shall be justifiable.